Meet 'Mad Hatterpillar,' the caterpillar that uses its old heads for defense - NewsChannel 3-12

 Also in its arsenal is writhing around to evade a predator’s grasp, and vomiting out its guts.

-“They’ll just spew out a whole bit of yucky green liquid that probably smells and tastes awful,” said Alan Henderson, wildlife manager of Minibeast Wildlife, an invertebrate education and resource center in Queensland, Australia.
+“They’ll just spew out a whole bit of yucky green liquid that probably smells and tastes awful,” Henderson said.
 “And if they shove that in the face of the predator, it can turn them off.”

 In terms of U. Lugens’ features and talents, they peak when they’re young.
 Sadly, there’s nothing special about them when they’re moths.